PMCOE

 ← Back to Resources

-Having a high level of emotional intelligence can lead to strong and positive personal connections and achieving a higher level of life and career satisfaction.
-According to Serrat (2017), individuals who develop their EQ can also experience higher levels of productivity and success in what they do, as well as a reduced level of stress through alleviating conflict and promoting effective relationships.
+A high level of EQ can build strong personal connections.
+It also raises life and career satisfaction.
+According to Serrat (2017), people who develop their EQ often see higher productivity and more success in what they do.
+They likewise report less stress, because EQ helps to ease conflict and promote effective relationships.

 Margaret Andrews, an instructor of Emotional Intelligence in Leadership at Harvard University, has also outlined steps to improve emotional intelligence.

-• Recognise your emotions and name them: Spend time reflecting on the emotions that arise in different situations and how you would like to respond to these situations.
-Furthermore, consider your ability to pause and reconsider this response in the moment, and whether this needs improvement.
-This is a fundamental step towards developing EQ.
+First, recognise your emotions and name them.
+Spend time reflecting on the feelings that arise in different situations.
+Then consider how you would like to respond.
+Furthermore, think about your ability to pause and reconsider that response in the moment.
+This habit is a fundamental step towards developing EQ.

-• Ask for feedback: Andrews suggests asking people around you (managers, colleagues, friends, family) about how they perceive your response to difficult situations, how adaptable or empathetic you are and how well you handle conflict.
-Whilst it is important to identify your own emotions, it is just as important to recognise any differences in behaviour noticed by others to further reflect and advance your EQ.
+Second, ask for feedback.
+Andrews suggests asking managers, colleagues, friends, and family how they perceive your response to hard situations.
+They can tell you how adaptable or empathetic you seem, and how well you handle conflict.
+Identifying your own emotions matters.
+Likewise it helps to hear the differences others notice, so you can reflect further and advance your skills.

 Related Articles